Sometimes you need a little help on how to treat light injuries, wounds or pains.

 The quickest way to judge the deepness of the wound is by the blood flow coming from the wound.

-If there are a big gash and a big wound, then you have to take the child to the doctor.
+If there is a big gash and a big wound, then you have to take the child to the doctor.

 But, if the wound isn’t big, and there’s thin blood flow, then you can sanitize the wound at home.